vickyshelar96k/devops-node-app/README.md

 3. Docker container is run on port 3000
 4. SonarScanner analyzes code via SonarQube
 5. Trivy scans Docker image for security issues
+6. The complete setup is hosted and tested on AWS EC2 instance

 ## 📂 Project Structure